douglasgreen/config-setup/README.md

 }
 ```

+The config files will be copied every time you run `composer update` or `composer install`.

 The file copier will check your list of Git project files and overwrite any file not listed there.
 Then it will add the list of files copied to `/.git/info/exclude` to exclude them from being
 committed to Git.

+The file copier also checks if the same config file already exists unmodified before copying it
+again to cut down on the noise.

 ### File Copy Arguments